luisvegai/kickstarter-analysis/README.md

 ![Plot 3](graphic_3.png)

-We show that the mean campaign goal is close to £4,000.
-This is outside of the range of outliers for amount pledged, It is recommended to produce the theatrical play for less than £4,000 since half of the campaign goals are less than £2,000.
+We show that the mean campaign goal is close to £4,000 (boxplot in the left side).
+This is outside of the range of outliers for amount pledged, It is recommended to produce the theatrical play for less than £4,000 since half of the campaign goals are less than £2,000 (boxplot in the right side).